 - Hello!
 We hope that you can take a moment to give us some feedback!
 Please check out the email that we sent to you.
 Kind regards, Team [brand name]

 - Free [brand name] voucher only for you!
 Use the code [code name] at the checkout.
 Redeem it now: [link to the site]

-If you’re still hesitant about SMS marketing, consult with Omnisend.
-Get a one-on-one demo and learn about your business opportunities today.
+If you’re still hesitant about automated SMS marketing, consult with Omnisend.
+Sign up free for 14 days and learn about your business opportunities today.